REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • To configure the username attribute, click on Get username/email Attribute button.

-• Rest API OAuth, API token, API Key authentication for Jira and Confluence Azure AD
+• Rest API OAuth, API token, API Key authentication for Jira and Confluence Microsoft Entra ID (Previously known as Azure AD)

 • Paste the OAuth 2.0 Access token obtained from the OAuth provider and click on Get response.